Kamil-Jan/GUI-Graph/README.md

 ```

 ### Usage
 Open main.py.
-Enter the vertices separated by commas, click "Ok", then fill the table
+Enter the vertices separated by commas, click "Ok" or press "Enter", then fill the table